koajs/koa-hbs/README.md

 - Specify a directory or multiple directories of partials to register
 - Single default layout
 - Alternative layouts
-- Template caching (actually, this cannot be disabled presently)
+- Template caching (actually, this cannot currently be disabled)

 Things that will be, but are **not** yet supported:
 - Asynchronous helpers